CodyPalin/Identity-Server/README.md

 ** Building and Running **
     Building:
-        1. Enter the Identity Server Directory.
+        1. Enter the Identity Server Directory and find the build.xml file from ant.
-        2. Run the Makefile
+        2. do ant -d build
     Running:
         3. To run the server do java IdServer
         4. Then to run a client to see if IdServer works, do java IdClient